b-i-bob/essential_sql_tips_and_tricks/query_from_more_than_one_table.md

 # Query from more than one table.

+## Preparing to write multi-table queries

+You have some idea of what you want in the result set.
+Be clear about what you want the grain of the result set to be.
+Is each row one user, one day, one group of users?
+The grain may be the same as or different from any of the base tables.

-The SQL language standard specifies an order of operations such that the combining of tables happens before anything else.
-Therefore, when creating multi-table queries it is best to figure out how to combine the tables before focusing on anything else.
+The next step is to focus on how to combine the tables.
+Combining tables in SQL happens before anything else when the query executes.

 ## How many matches will there be for each row?

-Let's assume you have two tables to query, the first with N rows and the second with M rows, and you know which columns you want to use to relate the tables.
+Let's assume you have two base tables to query, the first with N rows and the second with M rows, and you know which columns you want to use to relate the tables.

 A relationship between two tables can be characterized by the of number rows in the second table which will match each row in the first table.